Import

 Certain vehicles are excluded from emissions requirements.
 These include (under specified conditions):

-For more information see: Overview of EPA Import Requirements for Vehicles and Engines.
+For more information on off-road/recreational vehicles, vehicles that cannot exceed a maximum speed of 25 mph, and other importing requirements, see: Overview of EPA Import Requirements for Vehicles and Engines.

 U.S. Department of Transportation/National Highway Traffic Safety Administration